lenra-io/lenra_cli/README.md

 SUBCOMMANDS:
-    build    Build your app in release mode dev      Starts the dev mode
-    help     Print this message or the help of the given subcommand(s) init     Generates dockerfile and docker compose file with the init command logs     View output from the containers
+    build    Build your app in release mode dev      Start the app in an interactive mode help     Print this message or the help of the given subcommand(s) init     Generates dockerfile and docker compose file with the init command logs     View output from the containers